No matter how much they disagree on everything else about Bitcoin, all Bitcoin forks agree on the need for Proof Of Work. Source

 If Bitcoin had not been Proof Of Work, it wouldn't have been revolutionary, and the cryptocurrency industry would not have thrived or grown to the point it has today.
 Proof of Stake alternatives are able to exist largely in contrast to Bitcoin, rather than obsoleting it.
-Fundamentally, Proof of Stake is similar to the existing fiat system - the rich control the system, the rich are closer to the production of new coins, and thus the rich get richer.
+Fundamentally, Proof of Stake is similar to the existing fiat system - the rich control the system in a self-referencing loop.
+The rich are closer to the production of new coins and thus the rich get richer.

 Proof of Work has a number of critical advantages: